 5x20ml/20 = 5ml of glow powder

 FYI, I like to use a resin that has a working time of at least 30 minutes so that I have time to finish all of the steps listed above.
 If your only option is an epoxy or resin that has an even shorter working time, I would do the math and pre measure the glow powder BEFORE mixing the two parts of the resin and starting the curing process.
-The resin I used when making this tutorial was Amazing Clear Cast 2 Part Casting Resin (Amazon Link) which has a working time of 30 to 40 minutes.
+Our resin is perfect for projects like this one due to it's 1 to 1 mix ratio and 40 minute working time.

 Now it’s time to mix the glow powder with the resin mixture.
 Slowly stir one color of powder into the resin mixture in each of the two mixing cups.
 Stir slowly and thoroughly to avoid creating bubbles and to make sure that the mixture is completely homogeneous.
 Don’t worry if you put too much or too little powder into the resin as these are just guidelines.
 You would have to add A LOT more glow powder before you caused any problems with the resin’s ability to cure.